Kong/docs.konghq.com/app/gateway/2.6.x/developer-portal/theme-customization/emails.md

 ## Loading Email Templates on Existing Dev Portals

-**Note:** This is only necessary for existing Dev Portals created on Kong Enterprise 1.3.0.
+**Note:** This is only necessary for existing Dev Portals created on {{site.base_gateway}} 1.3.0.
 New Portals created in 1.3.0.1 and later will have these files already loaded, unless manually deleted.

 Editable email templates can be loaded either via the editor or via the `kong-portal-cli` tool.